cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 ## Genesis Initialization

-To initialize both vesting and base accounts, the `GenesisAccount` struct will include an `EndTime`.
-Accounts meant to be of type `BaseAccount` will have `EndTime = 0`.
-The `initChainer` method will parse the GenesisAccount into BaseAccounts and VestingAccounts as appropriate.
+To initialize both vesting and non-vesting accounts, the `GenesisAccount` struct will include new fields: `Vesting`, `StartTime`, and `EndTime`.
+Accounts meant to be of type `BaseAccount` or any non-vesting type will have `Vesting = false`.
+The genesis initialization logic (e.g. `initFromGenesisState`) will have to parse and return the correct accounts accordingly based off of these new fields.

 ```go
 type GenesisAccount struct {